Limits of science and pseudoscience

 An example for pseudoscience is biodynamic agriculture.
 Biodynamic agriculture is often criticized for being based on pseudoscientific principles because it integrates certain practices and beliefs that lack empirical support and are not grounded in scientific evidence.

-Developed in the 1920s by Rudolf Steiner, this approach includes the use of preparations made from fermented manure, minerals, and herbs, which are believed to enhance soil health and plant growth in a spiritually and astrologically harmonious manner.
+Developed in the 1920s by Rudolf Steiner (Figure 9), this approach includes the use of preparations made from fermented manure, minerals, and herbs, which are believed to enhance soil health and plant growth in a spiritually and astrologically harmonious manner.
 For instance, planting and harvesting are scheduled according to lunar and astrological cycles, a practice that has no scientific backing in agronomy or plant sciences.

 While some aspects of biodynamic farming, like its emphasis on biodiversity and ecological sustainability, align with conventional agricultural science, the foundational principles involving cosmic forces and rhythmic cycles are not supported by empirical research, making them pseudoscientific.
 This blend of spiritual and mystical elements with agriculture places biodynamic farming in stark contrast to evidence-based agricultural practices.